 Application data is stored on resilient storage that's replicated across data centers.
 In addition to platform-wide resiliency, we also have a comprehensive backup program for our Atlassian Cloud offerings.
 However, restore and recovery of these backups will only be provided on our own Atlassian Cloud platform.

 Application database backups for Atlassian Cloud occur on the following frequencies: daily automated backups are performed and retained for 30 days with support for point in time recovery.
-All snapshot and backup data is not encrypted.
-Backup data is not stored offsite but is replicated to multiple data centers within a particlar region.
+All snapshot and backup data is encrypted.
+Backup data is not stored offsite but is replicated to multiple data centers within a particular AWS region.
 We perform quarterly testing of our backups.
 For more information, see our Infrastructure page.
+For more information on how we have implemented a robust backup program, see our Customer Data Management page.

 We have comprehensive, tested business continuity and disaster recovery plans